nickstanley574/nickstanley574.github.io/resume.md

 ## Backstop Solutions 📈

 Backstop Solutions Group is a Software-as-a-Service company, providing cloud based solutions to hedge funds, funds-of-funds, endowments, and other institutional investors.

+{% include resume-position.html
-###  Senior Software Engineer | Development Operations
+  title="Senior Software Engineer - DevOps"
-#### Oct 2020 - Present
+  date="Oct 2020 - Present"
+%}

-Took on responsibilities of DevOps Manager after the former manager’s departure; One-on-Ones with team members, participated in architecture/roadmap planning, delegated ticket assignments, paired with team members to make sure they were getting the support to complete their tasks.
+* Took on responsibilities of DevOps Manager after the former manager’s departure; One-on-Ones with team members, participated in architecture/roadmap planning, delegated ticket assignments, paired with team members to make sure they were getting the support to complete their tasks.
 * Run organization wide Trouble in a Production (TPS) meetings.
 * Participated in the hiring process; designed coding challenges, and interview process alongside other managers and lead engineers.
 * Designed homework challenges and interview process for engineering positions and participated in the screening and interview process.